 “The 6-Step Process To Determine Workers’ Comp Injury Causation”

 What is a Field Nurse Case Manager?

 Field Nurse Case Managers are typically registered nurses who specialize in coordinating medical care of injured employees in workers’ compensation cases.
 They are aware of a variety of resources that manage the claim and bring a high level of medical care to the employee and ensure the proper utilization of services and resources.
 They can serve as a “go-between” for the various other interested stakeholders – multiple medical facilities, doctors and other specialists, and vocational rehabilitation consultants.
 They can also serve as a resource for friends and family members of the injured employee by ensuring the injured party receives a high-quality of medical care when they are off work for an extended period.

 There are many benefits to using a Field Nurse Case Manager.
 Here are some examples of how an employee can receive best-in-class service, while not requiring the insurance carrier to spend significant amounts of money on a claim.

 Help ease the transition from hospital to home and beyond.

-Insurance carriers sometimes look at short-term costs, but forget the long-term risks.
+Insurance carriers sometimes look at short-term costs but forget the long-term risks.
 It can be easily forgotten that employees who sustain serious trauma have virtually every aspect of their life impacted.
-A Field Nurse Case Manager can assist in the transition by monitoring medical care and educating family members on the needs of the injured employee.
+A Field Nurse Case Manager can assist in the transition by monitoring medical care and educating family members on the injured employee’s needs.